Freshman Harrison Hornery sparks slumping Trojans to rally against Pacific

 Or, at least, that was the plan.

-But for much of the game Tuesday night, nothing went as planned for the Trojans.
+But for much of the game Tuesday night, playing without standout forward Isaiah Mobley (nose fraction), nothing went as planned for the Trojans.

 USC trailed by as many as 13 points early in the second half while trailing for much of the game before turning the tables late to escape with a 74-68 win in Galen Center that produced more relief than renewed confidence.